 Some process steps are described below.

 Find the home page for the data set here.
-The path would be CMS home page > Research and Statistics > Medicare Provider Utilization > Physician and Other Supplier Data 2014.
+The path would be CMS home page > Research and Statistics > Medicare Provider Utilization > Physician and Other Supplier Data 2014 (or 2015).

 Click on "Detailed Data: Interactive Dataset: Medicare Physician and Other Supplier PUF CY2014 Interactive Dataset."
 Here.
 Click yes on a CPT copyright screen.
 You now are looking at the tip-to corner of a massive, 2 GB dataset with a couple dozen columns and millions of rows.